bechirtouhami/sitepress-multilingual-cms/readme.txt

 * Added icl_object_id which returns the ID of translated objects.
 * Fixed permlinks for newly created posts (autosave by WordPress).
 * Fixed bug which prevented sub-pages from being excluded from the navigation.
-* Simplified the content translation setup page.
+* Simplified the professional translation setup page.

 = 1.0.3 =
 * Added a hook for adding [custom HTML in menu items](http://wpml.org/wordpress-cms-plugins/cms-navigation-plugin/custom-html-for-menu-items/).